jjalali/datasciencecoursera/Course 3 - Getting and Cleaning Data/Week 4/README.md

 ## About the analysis

+To run the code, make sure that the five data files are in the same folder as the run_analysis.R code.
+These five files are:
+X_train.txt
+X_test.txt
+features.txt
+subject_train.txt
+subject_test.txt

 The code in run_analysis will do the following:
 1. Reads the train and test files and merges them into merged_df (rbind)
 2. Reads the features file, separates numbers from the feature names and only